Inspired by DIY: Pottery Barn Cachepot

 My inspiration piece was a blue lotus cachepot that cost a pretty penny.
 What I absolutely love about the pot is it is hand-painted.
 I knew I could create something similar.
 Especially when it’s okay to have imperfections in a design!
 The project costs me under $2.

 If you are new here, howdy!
-I’m a recently retired military spouse who moved back to Texas after being gone 19 years.
-I’ve perfected the art of rental decorating and overcoming challenges in small spaces the last fifteen years but now am tackling homeownership with a new set of challenges!
-I love infusing a colorful, global style with DIYs and furnishings in our one-story 60’s ranch-style home.
+I’m a retired military spouse who moved back to Texas after being gone for 19 years.
+I perfected the art of rental decorating and overcoming challenges in small spaces for over fifteen years but now am tackling homeownership with a new set of challenges!
+Our family of four lived in some of the most beautiful coastal towns in the US and Japan which have influenced my colorful and global style with DIYs and furnishings in our one-story 60’s ranch-style home in Fort Worth.

 What is a cachepot?
 The French word means to hide.
 You put a plant pot inside a cachepot, a decorative container, to hide the plastic planter.